Space Elevator Lexicon

 Headquarters and Primary Operations Center (HQ/POC):

-location for the operations and business centers, probably other than at Earth Port, and more likely near the space elevator Access City
+Location for operations and business centers, probably other than at Earth Port, and more likely near a space elevator Access City.

 International Academy of Astronautics (IAA):